SpinalHDL/SpinalWorkshop/src/test/python/workshop/fifo/spec.md

 - How to wait the end of one coroutine execution

 ## FIFO interface
+The FIFO doesn't use the traditional full/empty arbitration, but the Stream one :

 | name | direction | type |
 | ------ | ----------- | ------ |